 The topic partition is the unit of parallelism in Kafka.
 On both the producer and the broker side, writes to different partitions are done fully in parallel.
 At the output of the Kafka topics, two Flume routes have been defined within this experiment, each managed by an agent.
-A first route (red on Figure 3) consumes the messages in order to transform them for some residual format differences and store them in a column-oriented database, HBase, installed on the cluster.
-A second route (green on figure 3) consumes the messages to index them according to a Solr data schema.
-Each persistence system has its own role: HBase keeps the log data and Solr keeps the indexes on this data to enrich the searches.
-We consider HBase and Solr as two data sources accessible from Spark components.
-The Spark SQL API is easily used to write to HBase column families on a Hadoop cluster.
+A first route (red on Figure 3) consumes the messages in order to transform them for some residual format differences and store them in a documentoriented database, MongoDB, installed on the cluster.
+A second route (green on Figure 3) consumes the messages to index them according to a Solr data schema.
+Each persistence system has its own role: MongoDB keeps the structured log data and Solr keeps the indexes on these data to enrich the searches.
+We consider MongoDB and Solr as two data sources accessible from Spark components.
+The Spark SQL API is easily used to write to MongoDB collections on a Hadoop cluster.
 In contrast, our Spark to Solr consumer does not have such an easily accessible API and we used Solr Cloud REST services for our updates.